-When the power supply is connected to the relay, the inductance coil’s voltage builds up to match that of the power source.
+When the power supply is connected to the relay diode protection, the inductance coil’s voltage builds up to match that of the power source.
 The speed at which current can change in an inductor is limited by its time constant.
 In this case, the time it takes to minimize current flow through the coil is longer than the time it takes for the power supply to be removed.
-Upon disconnection, the inductive load in the coil reverses its polarity in an attempt to keep current flowing according to its dissipation curve (i.e., % of maximum current flow with respect to time).
+Upon disconnection, the inductive load in the coil reverses its polarity in an attempt to keep the current flowing according to its dissipation curve (i.e., % of maximum current flow with respect to time).
 This causes a huge voltage potential to build up on the open junctions of the component that controls the relay.

-This voltage built up is called flyback voltage.
+This voltage built-up is called flyback voltage.
 It can result in an electrical arc and damage the components controlling the relay.
 It can also introduce electrical noise that can couple into adjacent signals or power connections and cause microcontrollers to crash or reset.
 If you have an electronics control panel that resets each time a relay is de-energized, it’s highly possible you have an issue with flyback voltage.

 Tiny flyback diodes prevent huge flyback voltage from damaging your components.

 The placement of a flyback protection diode is rather simple; it should be placed directly across the relay's coil.
 A schematic for a relay's flyback diode circuit is shown below.
 In this schematic, the resistor R in parallel with the flyback diode wiring represents the coil's intrinsic DC resistance.